 4. Nerve Irritation

 In addition, while operating, the nerves around the knee may become inflamed or compressed.
-This is sometimes referred to as radiating pain since it may cause discomfort that goes down the leg.
+This is sometimes called radiating pain since it may cause discomfort down the leg.

 5. Infection

 Infection is a rare but potentially fatal side consequence of partial knee surgery.
-More discomfort, inflammation of the surgical site, warmth, reddening, and fever are all symptoms of infection.
-If an infection is discovered, one should see their surgeon or doctor straight away.
+Symptoms include discomfort, surgical site inflammation, warmth, reddening, and fever.
+One should see their surgeon or doctor immediately if an infection is discovered.

 6. Implant Issues

-Pain may also arise due to factors with the knee implant post-surgery.
+Pain may also arise due to factors related to the knee implant post-surgery.
 Inadequate position, loosening or loss of the knee implant, and instability can all cause this kind of pain.
 Some fixations may necessitate revision surgery.

 7. Chronic Conditions